yxiong/udacity-full-stack/catalog/README.md

 Deploy on a Linux server
 ------------------------

+1. Download the `client_secrets.json` from Google developer console, and put it in `catalog` subfolder.

-1. Setup the database `python setup_database.py`.
+2. Setup the database `python setup_database.py`.

-2. Create a `catalog.wsgi` script that contains the following line:
+3. Create a `catalog.wsgi` script that contains the following line:

        ```
        from catalog import app as application
        ```

-3. Create a `catalog.conf` configuration file for this WSGI job.
+4. Create a `catalog.conf` apache configuration file for this WSGI job.

-4. Restart apache server.
+5. Restart apache server.

 See the `linux/README.md` file in the parent folder for an example.